Piebald-AI/.github/README.md

 Node.js bindings for [LIEF - the Library to Instrument Executable Formats.](https://github.com/lief-project/LIEF).
 We use it in tweakcc to support patching Claude Code native (binary) installations.

-Piebald itself is not open-source, but we use GitHub for our issue tracker and our releases: https://github.com/Piebald-AI/piebald
+<sub>Piebald itself is not open-source, but we use GitHub for our issue tracker and our releases: https://github.com/Piebald-AI/piebald.</sub>

 ---